 This week, as we celebrate the launch of our latest collection and catalog, we wanted to share a a slice of what goes on behind the scenes.
-Scroll below for some images from our summer photoshoot, captured on 35mm film, and a few tips around sprucing up your space for warmer days ahead.
+Scroll below for some images from our summer photoshoot, and a few tips around sprucing up your space for warmer days ahead.

 When it comes to summer styling, switching up your table scape is a great way to introduce patterns without overcommitting.
 For the table below, we opted for a linen check tablecloth and matching napkins.
 We then sprinkled in neutral tableware to break up the pattern.

 A side note on napkins: there are many reasons why we feel passionate that everyone should own a set of well-made cloth napkins.
 Although a seemingly simple piece of fabric, in reality, these tiny textiles have the power to make or break a table—elevating them in a way that's fresh and fun or subtly sophisticated.

 Styling Tip: if you are going to invest in one thing for your summer table, let it be linen napkins.
 Not only does it elevate the look, it's incredibly versatile (perfect for parties, everyday dinners, or as a tea towel).

 Summer is the perfect time to celebrate bright and bold colors.
 Consider incorporating vivid hues like yellow, blue, or green into your home with easy-to-style pieces like throw pillows or blankets.